West Haven, Connecticut: History

+Colonial and revolutionary history

+The Quinnipiac, Pequot, and Mohegan Native American tribes spent summers near the West Haven green and Morse Park, and as far inland as Maltby Lakes.
+Before New Haven was colonized in 1638 by five hundred settlers following Reverend John Davenport from the Massachusetts Bay Colony, Dutch trader Adriaen Block noted the high mounds of oyster shells along the shoreline while exploring in 1614.

+Settled in 1648, West Haven (then known as West Farms) was a part of the original New Haven Colony.
+The historic crossing of the West River by horse bridge is commemorated in the 1938 mural, "Fording of the West River to Settle West Haven", in the main post office.

+Colonists built both a Congregational meeting house and, in the early 18th century, Christ Episcopal Church, one of the first Episcopal churches in New England.
+The church was started with the help of Yale College and constructed next door to the meeting house.
+The Congregational meeting house was the site for all town records, government, events, and housed the first public library in the state of Connecticut.

+In 1719, the hamlet separated from the Orange parish as West Haven.

 During the American Revolution, West Haven was the frequent launch and arrival point for raiding parties on both sides of the war.
 On July 5, 1779, the British invaded New Haven Harbor and came ashore in West Haven and East Haven.
 Thomas Painter, a teenaged militiaman watching for the approaching British ships while standing atop Savin Rock, is depicted on the city seal.
 The main commercial street, Campbell Avenue, is named for British Adjutant William Campbell, at the time an ensign in the Third Guards, who rescued the Reverend Noah Williston, the local Congregational minister and outspoken revolutionary, from being bayoneted by British and Hessian troopers, after he broke his leg trying to escape his captors.
 Campbell then ordered the soldiers to help the minister back to the parsonage and had the regimental surgeon set his leg.
 Campbell is also credited with keeping the troops in reasonably good order during their march through the village and reportedly had two soldiers arrested after a local woman accused them of stealing her jewelry.
-Campbell was killed hours later atop Allingtown Hill on his way to New Haven by a local farmer-turned defender.
+Campbell supposedly said "We make war on soldiers, not civilians".
+Campbell himself was killed later that day (July 5, 1779) on Allingtown Hill.
 Campbell is buried in the Allingtown section of town off Prudden Street.
 Patriot victims of the invasion are buried in the Christ Church and First Society Cemetery.
 A historical headstone marks Campbell's approximate gravesite and is maintained by the West Haven Historical Society.